Eamonn O'Keefe

-Eamonn Gerard O'Keefe (born 13 October 1953) is an English-born Irish former professional footballer.
+Eamonn Gerard O'Keefe (born 13 October 1953) is a former professional footballer.
 He played as a forward, but in later years was moved into a midfield role.

-He moved from non-league Stalybridge Celtic to Plymouth Argyle, and back into the non-league scene with Hyde United in 1975.
-The next year he moved to Saudi Arabia to play for Al-Hilal, before returning to England in 1976 to sign with Mossley.
+He moved from non-League Stalybridge Celtic to Plymouth Argyle, and back into the non-League scene with Hyde United in 1975.
+The next year, he moved to Saudi Arabia to play for Al-Hilal before returning to England in 1976 to sign with Mossley.
 His 1978–79 Northern Premier League success at the club won him a move to Everton in 1979, before he was sold on to Wigan Athletic in 1982, who were on the verge of promotion into the Third Division.
-He switched to Port Vale the next year, before penning a deal with Blackpool in 1985.
+He switched to Port Vale the next year before penning a deal with Blackpool in 1985.
 His goals took the club out of the Fourth Division in 1984–85.
 In 1987, he was appointed player-manager at Cork City, where he won the Munster Senior Cup and League of Ireland Cup in 1988.
-He moved to Chester City in 1989, after a spell with St Patrick's Athletic.
-He joined Bangor City the next year, before retiring in 1991.
+He moved to Chester City in 1989 after a spell with St Patrick's Athletic.
+He joined Bangor City the next year before retiring in 1991.

-An England Semi-Pro international, he also won four under-21s caps for the Republic of Ireland.
-He also went on to win five senior caps between 1981 and 1985, scoring one goal at full international level.
+An England Semi-Pro international, he also won four under-21s caps for the Republic of Ireland and five senior caps between 1981 and 1985, scoring one goal at full international level.

+Early life

+O'Keefe was born and raised in Blackley, in the city of Manchester.
+He went to school with Mike Pickering, who later found fame as a musician.

+O'Keefe's father ran a football school for the priest of the local church, and O'Keefe would accompany him to matches to assist in the setting up of the equipment.
+He also played for his school's football team.
+He was one of three boys from his school who were chosen to represent Manchester Boys.
+O'Keefe came home one day, Joe Armstrong, the chief scout for Manchester United, was in his living room with O'Keefe's father.
+Armstrong wanted O'Keefe to be a ball boy for the club.
+Two weeks later, he was in the role in front of the Stretford End at Old Trafford.